adiag321/NYPD-Motor-Collision-Analysis/README.md

 2. Is there a relationship between the time of day and the contributing factors of the accident? (`Time Series Analysis`)
 3. Which areas are more "Collision-prone" areas? (`Collision prone analysis`)

-## Methods:
+## Approach:
-For Performing our "Analysis" we have used `Google Clould Platform` and `Tableau`, and `Python` to perform "Data Cleaning".
-1. UNDERSTANDING THE DATA:
+1. UNDERSTANDING THE DATA -
 It is important to understand our data and our problem statement i.e., how to decrease the number of injuries and deaths in New York City.

-2. PREPARING THE DATA
+2. PREPARING THE DATA -
 After understanding our dataset, it is essential to prepare the data.
 We have used GCP Big Query to remove null values and duplicate entries.

-3. PERFORM ANALYSIS
+3. PERFORM ANALYSIS -
 We have carried out a Time-series analysis and made dashboards to understand more about the factors and causes of Motor collisions in New York City.

-4. GET INSIGHTS
+4. GET INSIGHTS -
 We generated interactive tableau dashboards to support our findings and get insights from the data.

-5. GIVE RECOMMENDATIONS
+5. GIVE RECOMMENDATIONS -
 Based on our analysis, we will provide recommendations to decrease the number of Motor collisions.

 ## Results:
 1. Analysis performed using `Google Cloud Platform`:

 A) Most Injuries and Deaths were caused due to which Vehicle type?

 ![text](https://github.com/adiag321/NYPD-Motor-Collision-Analysis/blob/ba30e0711a7b01b9d15cf14126d3c17e95719a36/Query_Images/4_Vehicle_Causing_Most_Injuries_Deaths.png)

 B) Most of the collisions was caused due to which factor?

 ![text](https://github.com/adiag321/NYPD-Motor-Collision-Analysis/blob/419b5a57478916001520d70b07c8b3180945a7b5/Query_Images/1_Factor_Highest_Collision.png)

 2. Analysis performed using `Tableau`:

 A) Detecting Collision-Prone Areas -

 ![text](https://github.com/adiag321/NYPD-Motor-Collision-Analysis/blob/419b5a57478916001520d70b07c8b3180945a7b5/Report/Detecting%20Collision%20Prone%20Areas.png)

 B) Time Series Analysis -

 ![text](https://github.com/adiag321/NYPD-Motor-Collision-Analysis/blob/419b5a57478916001520d70b07c8b3180945a7b5/Report/TIme%20Series%20Analysis%20of%20Motor%20Collision.png)

 ## Insights: